FAQ’S ABOUT WOOD COUNTERTOPS / BUTCHERBLOCK

 Many people ask us how durable are wood countertops are?
-To answer this completely we need to include scratch resistance, impact resistance, stain resistance and water resistance.
-When you think about it, a kitchen countertop has to deal with a lot in an average day.
+To answer this completely we need to include scratch resistance, impact resistance, stain resistance, and water resistance.
+When you think about it, a kitchen countertop has to deal with a lot on an average day.
 Having a sink in the top adds to the potential issues.

 Scratch Resistance Of Wood Countertops